tale-toul/privOCP4x/README.md

 Once the cluster is up and running, it is only accessible from inside the VPC, for example from the bastion host, using the *oc* client copied into the privOCP4 directory.

-It is possible to access the cluster web UI and applications from outside the VPC by creating a temporary ssh tunnel through the bastion host to the internal applications load balancer.
+It is possible to access the cluster web console and applications from outside the VPC by creating a temporary ssh tunnel through the bastion host to the internal applications load balancer.
 Create a tunnel from a host outside the VPC, through the bastion, to the internal apps load balancer with the following commands.
 Since the starting point of the tunnel uses priviledged ports, the commands must be run as root, running the commands with sudo does not work.
 The ssh private key added to the session must be the same one injected into the nodes by terraform.

-The IP 172.20.148.245 in the example is that of the applications load balancer.
+The IP 172.20.148.245 in the example is one of the valid IPs of the applications load balancer.
+To find out the correct IPs open the Amazon Elastic Compute Cloud (Amazon EC2) console.
+In the navigation pane, under Load Balancing, choose Load Balancers.
+Under Load balancers, copy the name of the load balancer that you want to find the IP addresses for.
+In the navigation pane, under Network & Security, choose Network Interfaces.
+Paste the load balancer name that you copied in to the search box.
+The filtered results show all elastic network interfaces that are associated with the load balancer.
+You can find the primary private IP address of each elastic network interface in the Primary private IPv4 IP column.

 Any hostname in the apps subdomain is valid:

 ```
  $ su -
  # ssh-agent bash
  # ssh-add Terraform/ocp-ssh
  # ssh -fN -L localhost:80:172.20.148.245:80 ec2-user@bastion.gengi.example.com
- # ssh -fN -L localhost:443:172.20.148.245::443 ec2-user@bastion.gengi.example.com
+ # ssh -fN -L localhost:443:172.20.148.245:443 ec2-user@bastion.gengi.example.com
 ```
 Next, add entries to /etc/hosts with the names that will be used to access the URL, for example to access the web console:
 ```